greenHokie/greenHokie/README.md

 - 👋 Hi, I’m @greenHokie, a project engineer by day and grad student by night.
-- 👀 I’m interested in running, sustainable design, and R.
+- 👀 I’m interested in running, sustainable design, and R (among other things).
-- 🌱 I’m currently learning Data Science through Willamette University.
+- 🌱 I’m currently finishing a MS in Data Science through Willamette University.

-- 📫 How to reach me ...
-TBD.
+- 📫 I can be reached through LinkedIn.com/in/heather-rugnetta/.

 <!---
 greenHokie/greenHokie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.